etwk/blog/content/lists/books.md

 - [ ] The Real Vitamin and Mineral Book: The Definitive Guide to Designing Your Personal Supplement Program (Shari Lieberman, Nancy Pauling Bruning)
 - [ ] Aging Backwards: Fast Track: 6 Ways in 30 Days to Look and Feel Younger (Miranda Esmonde-White)

+### Medical
+- [ ] Trail Guide to Movement: Building the Body in Motion #anatomy
+- [ ] The Body: A Guide for Occupants #anatomy #must
+- [ ] In the Wars: A Doctor's Story of Conflict, Survival and Saving Lives #memoir #must
+- [ ] The Knife’s Edge: The Heart and Mind of a Cardiac Surgeon #life #must
+- [ ] 戰爭與藥物：從流感、生化武器、冰毒到創傷後壓力症候群……人氣藥學教授探索史上戰爭催生出的疾病與新藥物，以及醫藥發展所介入的人類戰事 #war #history #must #translation  #Korean
+- [ ] The Apothecary's Wife: The Hidden History of Medicine and How It Became a Commodity (Karen Bloom Gevirtz) #history
+- Siddhartha Mukherjee
+	- [ ] The Song of the Cell: An Exploration of Medicine and the New Human #history #biology
+	- [ ] The Emperor of All Maladies: A Biography of Cancer #must
+- [ ] Frog: The secret diary of a paramedic (Sally Gould) #memoir
+- [ ] Music as Medicine: How We Can Harness Its Therapeutic Power (Daniel Levitin)
+- [ ] The Speckled Monster: a Historical Tale of Battling Smallpox Paperback (Jennifer Lee Carrell)

 ### Nutrition
 - [ ] An Evidence-Based Approach to Vitamins and Minerals: Health Benefits and Intake Recommendations (Jane Higdon, Victoria J. Drake)
 - [ ] Cracking the Vitamin Code: How to Build your Own Supplement Stack (Dr. Ernesto Martinez)

+### Mental
+- [ ] Six Steps to Managing Alzheimer's Disease and Dementia: A Guide for Families (Andrew E. Budson MD, Maureen K. O'Connor PsyD)

 ## History
 - [ ] How the World Really Works: A Scientist’s Guide to Our Past, Present and Future